 Include a header with your name and contact information at the top of the page, making your name a slightly larger font size so that an employer will see it and be more likely to remember it.

-A brief section called a “Profile” is used to outline who you are, what you have to offer and your ambitions, and should be a maximum of 4 sentences.
+A brief section called a “Profile” is used to outline who you are, what you have to offer and your ambitions, and should be a maximum of four sentences.

 Any valuable and relevant work experience that you want to highlight will be featured reverse-chronologically in this section, starting with the most recent.
-Be sure to include the job title, the city in which you were located, and 3-4 bullet points that concisely describe your responsibilities and biggest accomplishments.
+Be sure to include the job title, the city you were located in, and 3-4 bullet points that concisely describe your responsibilities and biggest accomplishments.

 If you prefer to highlight your education, as it is most relevant to the job, you can put your Education section ahead of your Work Experience.
 Include your high school and post-secondary education along with any other courses or certifications that you received, including the date of graduation and the city in which it was located.

 Any skills that are relevant to the job can be highlighted in this section in bullet form, starting with those that are most closely related to the job.

 This portion of the CV allows the employer to get to know you as an individual.
 This section could include volunteer experiences and personal interests or recreational hobbies, for example, hiking or volunteering at a local youth centre.